Travels with V

 Isla Mujeres, Mexico

 The last stop on our Central American journey is yet another elongated island, Isla Mujeres which lies just outside the busy city of Cancún.
-A city that together with neighbouring Playa Carmen is the very image of vacation in the sun.
-We’re here for one reason only, to gather our things and prepare for the flight home, from Cancún Airport.
-In retrospect we can honestly say that a better choice would have been Tulúm, where we could have checked out some cenotas and chill in a more relaxed environment.
+A city that together with neighbouring Playa Carmen is the very symbol of vacation in the sun.
+We’re here for one reason only, to gather our things and prepare for the flight home from Cancún Airport.
+In retrospect we can honestly say that a better choice would have been Tulúm, where we could have checked out some cenotas and chilled in a more relaxed environment.
+But sure, Isla Mujeres also has some interesting and nice points.

 Did we mention that all gringos have to drive a golf car?
 And the streets are quite narrow, so there’s often chaotic traffic jams going on.
-We we walking, that was obviously a bit exotic, the people in the cars often waved a hand when they passed us.
+We we walking, and that was obviously a bit exotic because the people in the cars often waved a hand when they passed us.

-On our last day we walk 4,5 kilometers to Punta Sur, on the south-east tip of the island.
+On our last day we walk down to Punta Sur, on the south-eastern tip of the island.
 There’s a small ruin here, what’s left of an old maya temple where we can see that offerings are still made, perhaps by women wishing for a prolific life.
 The name Isla Mujeres is said to date back to when the Spanish arrived here and the island was sacred to Ixchel, the goddess of childbirth and medicine.
-They saw female idols everywhere so they called it the island of women.
+The invaders saw female idols everywhere so they called it the island of women.

 Suddenly the sky is ominously dark grey and we run to our hotel.
 Just as we slam the door behind us all hell breaks loose.
 We watch it from a terrace by our room when lightning strikes one, two, three times less than 100 meters from where we stand.
 With hair on end and ringing ears we jump inside, but the torrential rain has turned the terrace into a pool and water pours into our room.
 The hotel staff struggle hard to shovel it back out again.